Questions and Answers About Car Crashes

 Q: Shall I sign what the insurance company representative gives me to sign so I can get my car fixed and my medical bills paid?

-A: Sign nothing without reading it carefully.
-What the adjuster says doesn't count.
-Only what's on the paper counts.
+A: No, Sign nothing without reading it carefully.
+What the adjuster says doesn’t count.
+Only what’s on the paper counts.
 If the adjuster tells you that you can still make a claim for lost wages, even though the paper says you release all claims, the paper rules.
-You can't collect for lost wages.
+You can’t collect for lost wages.
 Often, the property damage can be separately paid for.
-Just be sure the check isn't a release.
+Just be sure the check isn’t a complete release.

 Q: The other driver’s insurance company told me I didn’t need to get a lawyer and they would treat me fairly.
 Is that true?